Seattle Times wins Pulitzer Prize for Boeing 737 MAX coverage

 Stories examined the human toll of the crashes, the impact to the region’s economy, the complexity of airplane engineering and the convoluted threads of air safety regulation.

-The announcement, which was broadcast over video livestream, was made as the county and world is under health and economic strain from the novel coronavirus pandemic.
+The announcement, which was broadcast over a live video stream, was made as the country and world grapples with the COVID-19 pandemic.

-Gates, who has been the Times’ aerospace reporter since 2003, said the coronavirus crisis has pushed Boeing toward an unprecedented reckoning, at a time when massive change to the company is necessary, but the need to account for the jet’s flawed development has not gone away.
+Gates, who has been the Times’ aerospace reporter since 2003, said the coronavirus crisis has pushed Boeing toward an unprecedented reckoning, at a time when massive change to the company is necessary and the need to account for the jet’s flawed development has not gone away.

-Michele Matassa Flores, the executive editor of the Times, said the award is a boost for local journalism, underscoring the value of local and regional news organizations throughout the country.
+Times executive editor Michele Matassa Flores said the award underscores the value of local and regional news organizations throughout the country.

 “Independent voices and deep digging for the truth do matter,” she said.
-“Our coverage ultimately has been about finding the truth for families who lost loved ones in the two 737 Max crashes — and about keeping air travel safe for the flying public.
+“Our coverage ultimately has been about finding the truth for families who lost loved ones in the two 737 MAX crashes — and about keeping air travel safe for the flying public.
 We’re honored our work has been recognized by the Pulitzers.”

+Many people across the newsroom contributed to the coverage, including business editor Rami Grunbaum, managing editor Ray Rivera, business reporter Paul Roberts, photographer Mike Siegel, graphic artist Mark Nowlin, interactives developer Hilary Fung, photo editor Fred Nelson, graphic artist Gabriel Campanario, news coordinator Laura Gordon, business producer Judy Averill and many others.

+In addition to the Pulitzer, The Times’ Boeing 737 MAX coverage has been honored with the George Polk Award for business reporting, the Scripps-Howard Award for business reporting and two Best in Business awards from the Society for Advancing Business Editing and Writing.
+It also was a finalist for an Investigative Reporters & Editors award in business reporting.

-The Seattle Times’ most recent Pulitzer before today was awarded in 2015 for breaking news coverage of a devastating landslide in Oso, Wash.
+The Times’ most recent Pulitzer before today was awarded to the entire staff in 2015 for breaking news coverage of a devastating landslide in Oso, Wash.

+Also honored in the National Reporting category were T. Christian Miller, Megan Rose and Robert Faturechi of ProPublica, for their investigation into America’s 7th Fleet after a series of deadly naval accidents in the Pacific Ocean.

 Read our complete coverage of the Boeing 737 MAX crisis here, and see a list of all the 2020 Pulitzer winners here.